CTF-FlagFrenzy/challenges/documentation/solana_assets.md

 docker-compose up
 ```

-You can see all running container with `docker ps`.
+Now you can see all running container with `docker ps`.

 **HAVE FUN**